Re: [HSSG] The List

 I can accept differences of opinion.

-pretend that these issues do not exist, or that the work we would have to spend
+that these issues do not exist, or that the work we would have to spend getting

-getting a 40G standard done is not going to delay the much needed 100G
+a 40G standard done is not going to delay the much needed 100G aggregation

-aggregation solution our customers demand.
-I cannot ignore what I perceive as
+solution our customers demand.
+I cannot ignore what I perceive as holes in the

 trajectories in your analysis of 40G vs 10G cost models, and to include